Bitwarden vs. Passwork

 N/A

 A self-hosted password manager for businesses.
-Passwork supports effective teamwork with corporate passwords in a safe environment.
-Employees can access all their passwords, while the rights and actions are closely supervised and managed by local system administrators.
-All data are encrypted using the AES-256 algorithm while being securely stored on your server and managed only by system administrators.
-Passwork runs on PHP and MongoDB, while it…
+Passwork supports teamwork by keeping corporate passwords in a safe environment where employees can quickly access their passwords, while the rights and actions are closely supervised and managed by local system administrators.
+All data is encrypted using the AES-256 algorithm while being securely stored on an on-premise server and managed solely by system administrators.
+Passwork runs on PHP and…

 one-time fee Flat Rate